aesy/musicbrainz-api-client/README.md

 $ mvn test
 ```

-It's also possible to run these very same tests in integration test mode towards an existsing
+It's also possible to run these very same tests in integration test mode towards an existing
-musicbrainz server by providing a url as an environment variable.
+musicbrainz server by providing an url as an environment variable.
 The following command will
 run the tests towards the musicbrainz test server:

 ```sh
 $ MUSICBRAINZ_URL=https://test.musicbrainz.org/ws/2 mvn test
 ```

-These integration tests are slow because they use rate limiting as to not overload their servers.
+These integration tests are slow because they use rate limiting as to not overload the server.

 ## Contribute
 Use the [issue tracker](https://github.com/aesy/musicbrainz-api-client/issues) to report bugs or